Jason2Brownlee/FastGeneticAlgorithm/README.md

 * Try not to copy best solution found so far, somehow?
 * Benchmark more consistently (repeat 3+ times and take mean execution time).
 * Optimize array data types (bitstrings, random numbers), see if speed improvement for small/different types.
-* Can we vecorize crossover for the entire population?
 * Can we represent the population of bitstrings as a matrix and is it faster?